IBM-Bluemix-Docs/va/va_index.md

 ## Resolving common problems in images
 {: #va_report}

 Review the example fixes for common problems that might be reported by Vulnerability Advisor.
-Some of the reported problems can be fixed by updating your Dockerfile.
+Some problems can be fixed by updating your Dockerfile.
 {:shortdesc}

 ### Maximum password age, minimum password days, and minimum password length